0300 140 0022

 How do I obtain a DBS check?

-Individuals cannot apply for DBS checks on themselves.
+Unfortunately, individuals can’t apply for DBS checks on themselves.

 If you’re a self-employed driver, you’ll need to contact your local council to apply for a licence to drive a taxi or private hire vehicle.